-The Nikon D5500 and the Nikon D500 are two digital cameras that were announced, respectively, in January 2015 and January 2016.
+The Nikon D5500 and the Nikon D500 are two digital cameras that were revealed to the public, respectively, in January 2015 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D5500 has a resolution of 24 megapixel, whereas the D500 provides 20.7 MP.

-The physical size and weight of the Nikon D5500 and the Nikon D500 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Nikon D5500 and the Nikon D500.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5500 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D5500 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D500 is considerably larger (41 percent) than the Nikon D5500.
 Moreover, the D500 is substantially heavier (105 percent) than the D5500.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 It is noteworthy in this context that the D500 is splash and dust-proof, while the D5500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Nikon Lens Catalog.